-Terrament is building long-duration energy storage using gravity batteries deployed deep underground.
+Terrament is building long-duration energy storage with gravity batteries deployed deep underground.

-Our patent-pending design achieves high scale and low cost by maximizing the two simple ingredients of gravity storage: height and weight:
+Our patented design achieves high scale and low cost by maximizing the two simple ingredients of gravity storage: height and weight.

 We don't depend on critical minerals, and we don't use any chemical batteries.
 Our innovative system uses only well-established technologies: We leverage the same motor/generators used in wind turbines, and we use the same mile-deep mine shafts which have been built by mining companies for over 50 years.